letsandeepio/battleship/README.md

 2. `cd battleship`
 3. `npm install`

-Finally, the the below from the root folder of the object to run the game
+Finally, run the the below from the root folder of the project to run the game:

 4. `./bin/battleship`